javascript-tutorial/en.javascript.info/9-regular-expressions/17-regexp-methods/article.md

 alert( regexp.test("javascript") ); // false
 ```

-That's exactly because `regexp.lastIndex` is non-zero on the second test.
+That's exactly because `regexp.lastIndex` is non-zero in the second test.

-To work around that, one could use non-global regexps or re-adjust `regexp.lastIndex=0` before a new search.
+To work around that, we can set `regexp.lastIndex = 0` before each search.
+Or instead of calling methods on regexp, use string methods `str.match/search/...`, they don't use `lastIndex`.
 ````

-## Summary

-There's a variety of many methods on both regexps and strings.

-Their abilities and methods overlap quite a bit, we can do the same by different calls.
-Sometimes that may cause confusion when starting to learn the language.

-Then please refer to the recipes at the beginning of this chapter, as they provide solutions for the majority of regexp-related tasks.